 Australia is an island continent, surrounded by three oceans and multiple seas; there are four major ocean currents flowing around the large mass of land.
 These bodies of water are home to amazing organisms.
 Yet with so much water, ocean life, and discovery potential, Australia has limited research opportunities.
-There is only one research vessel, the R/V Investigator, and no science remote-controlled vehicles.
 In 2020, R/V Falkor and Schmidt Ocean Institute will be making their way to Australia to study topics such as deep-sea exploration of submarine canyons and in-depth researching of coral ecosystems on all four sides of the continent.

 Bremer and Perth Canyons, Southwestern Australia